 As of December 31, 2004, our projected benefit obligation under our defined benefit pension plans exceeded the fair value of plan assets by approximately \$49.5 million.
-The underfunding was caused, in part, by recent fluctuations in the financial markets that have caused the valuation of the assets in our defined benefit pension plans to decrease.
+The underfunding was caused, in part, by fluctuations in the financial markets that have caused the valuation of the assets in our defined benefit pension plans to decrease.
 During the year ended December 31, 2004, we contributed \$14.7 million to our pension plans.

 For the year 2005, as of September 30, 2005, we contributed \$7.6 million.
-Management expects that we will make an additional contribution in 2005 of approximately \$2.9 million.
-Management expects that are not currently funded will be funded from our future cash flow from operations.
+We have made additional contributions in 2005 of approximately \$3.6 million.
+Management expects that any future obligations under our pension plans that are not currently funded will be funded from our future cash flow from operations.
 If our contributions to our pension plans are insufficient to fund the pension plans adequately to cover our future pension obligations, the performance of the assets in our pension plans does not meet our expectations or other actuarial assumptions are modified, our contributions to our pension plans could be materially higher than we expect, which would reduce the cash available for our business.